 This benefit allows any CSP partner to earn a 10% incentive on the total billed sales of the solution for transacting an IP Co-sell solution using the CSP platform (portal or APIs).
 The ISV will fully pay this 10% fee, but that’s it – Microsoft earns no fees for CSP transactions.

-Lots of investment in Azure Marketplace is generating meaningful returns in terms of year-over-year changes.
+Lots of investment is generating some great returns in terms of year-over-year changes.
 One commonly referenced statistic was that Marketplace listings are up 56% year-over-year.
 That’s very significant.

-Another statistic stated that just over 2,000 of 20,000 listings are transactable, which means only 10% of total offers are transactable.
+Another statistic indicated that just over 2,000 listings are transactable, which means only 10% of total offers are transactable.
 In order to benefit from the commitment reduction program mentioned earlier, ISV publishers must have a transactable offer in Azure Marketplace.
-If you are one of those ISVs that have a Contact Me or a BYOL listing, then you should initiate a plan to change that to a Transactable offer.
-(Another selfish plug: we can help!
-See our 2020 promotion designed to publish your SaaS offer quickly and cost-effectively!)
+If you are one of those ISVs that have a Contact Me or a BYOL listing, then you should initiate a plan to change that to a transactable offer.
+(Another selfish plug: we can help!)

 We observed over a dozen sessions and came away with a number of snippets that we felt were super relevant and helpful for the ecosystem to know.